kroshu/kuka_drivers/doc/wiki/5_Controllers.md

 ### 4.1. `kuka_kss_message_handler`

-The `kuka_kss_message_handler` controller provides several non-real-time capabilities:
+The `kuka_kss_message_handler` controller only works for the EKI + RSI driver.
+It provides several non-real-time capabilities:

 - __Toggle Robot Drives__